IBM/charts/stable/ibm-microclimate/README.md

 This command deploys Microclimate on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Verifying the Chart
+Verify the chart by accessing the Microclimate Portal, using your IBM Cloud Private credentials to log in.

 When the Helm install has completed successfully, the Microclimate Portal can be accessed via the Microclimate ingress hostname.
 This can be found by passing the name of your Microclimate release into the following command:

 `kubectl get ingress -l release=<release_name>`